-DECREASED LOC WITH RESPIRATORY COMPROMISE (known or suspected opiate overdose): Strength: Narcan (Naloxone), 1mg/cc
+DECREASED LOC WITH RESPIRATORY COMPROMISE: Strength: Narcan (Naloxone), 1mg/cc

-- Narcan (Naloxone) Adult 2mg, IN, may repeat once in 5 minutes if no increase in respiratory rate or LOC - Narcan (Naloxone) Pediatric 0.1mg/kg, IN, to a max of 2mg, may repeat once in 5 minutes if no increase in respiratory rate or LOC.
+- Narcan (Naloxone) Adult 2mg, IN, may repeat once in 5 minutes if no increase in respiratory rate or LOC. - Narcan (Naloxone) Pediatric 0.1mg/kg, IN, to a max of 2mg, may repeat once in 5 minutes if no increase in respiratory rate or LOC.